WORLD OF HORROR

 “The art and character design are very great and honestly terrifying.”

-“The playable character designs are all pretty decent, but they feel a little generic and samey, with half the cast being schoolgirls.”
+“Playable character designs are all pretty decent (if a little generic and samey, like half the cast are schoolgirls).”

 - 0 % positive mentions